useidel/uefiboot4rpi/README.md

 ````

 4. Right now the script does not everything for you.
 You still need to configure the UEFI setup after the first boot.
 That requires a monitor and keyboard access.
+That includes disabling the 3GB RAM limit, configuring the SystemTable to use "ACPI + DeviceTree" and to configure the default boot option using the file `/boot/efi/EFI/debian/grubaa64.efi`.
+In case of more help please check [here](https://forum.manjaro.org/t/raspberry-pi-4-manjaro-on-uefi-firmware-with-generic-arm-kernel/127589)

 Planned for the future